 Minutes of all CSC teleconferences will be made public within five business days of the meeting.

-Any remedial action will also be reported by the CSC.
+In the event that the CSC invokes the RAP, it will be required to inform the RySG, ccNSO and GNSO Councils and provide regular status updates.

 Information sessions conducted during ICANN meetings will be open and posting of transcripts and presentations will be done in accordance with ICANN’s meeting requirements.

 Secretariat

-The IANA Functions Operator will provide secretariat support for the CSC.
-The IANA Functions Operator will also be expected to provide and facilitate remote participation in all meetings of the CSC.
+ICANN (22) will provide secretariat support for the CSC and will also be expected to provide and facilitate remote participation in all meetings of the CSC.

 Review